This article is part of our SaaS Business Startup Guide—a curated list of articles to help you plan, start, and grow your SaaS business!

-While a lot of press has been given to the Software-as-a-Service boom (SaaS), subscriptions are everywhere now.
-Some subscription models, like gym memberships and magazines, have been around for a long time, while other subscription businesses are brand new and innovative.
+While a lot of press has been given to the software as a service boom (SaaS), subscriptions are everywhere now.
+Some subscription business models, like gym memberships and magazines, have been around for a long time, while other subscription businesses are brand new and innovative.

 These days, we pay small monthly fees to access almost everything in our world.
-From music services, such as Spotify, Rdio, and Beats, to movie streaming sites like Netflix, to snacks and meal delivery like NatureBox and HelloFresh, it seems there’s a subscription service for anything and everything.
+From music services, such as Spotify and Pandora, to movie streaming sites like Netflix, to snacks and meal delivery like NatureBox and HelloFresh, it seems there’s a subscription service for anything and everything.

 My local heating repair company is even getting in on the booming demand for subscription services and has launched a $10/month subscription service that includes basic system tune-ups, maintenance, and discounts on larger maintenance services.

 Subscription services are popular because it often costs less, in the short run, to start using a service.
 For the price of buying one album on iTunes, I can get access to the entire world of music on Spotify for one month.
 For the price of buying a new DVD, I can get access to the deep catalog of content available on Netflix.
 For a fraction of the cost of buying a treadmill, I can use an entire gym.

 It’s no wonder that customers are flocking to subscription services to replace things that they once bought and owned outright.
 And, it’s no wonder that businesses are trying to come up with new and innovative subscription business models that they can offer to their customers.

 If your business is building a subscription service, creating a reliable sales forecast is a critical step to understanding how your business will grow and what the key drivers of revenue growth will be.